Pentecost (Le 23)

 voluntarily offer our lives to God, especially men, putting ourselves at His disposal to do with as He will.

 As seen in the expression of this command in Deuteronomy, the formal command to actually count the days, one day at a time, to actually assign numbers to them and ceremonially count them each day as they occur, may not be the intent of the command as much as to determine the Sunday on which Pentecost falls.
-Certainly, counting the days one by one as they occur is not wrong, and may be a wonderful way to stay engaged with this waiting process between the two feasts, and will likely serve to heighten our engagement with and anticipation of this final harvest celebration, but it is unclear whether this type of counting is strictly commanded in the text.
+Certainly, counting the days one by one as they occur is not wrong, and is evidently a wonderful way to stay engaged with this waiting process between the two feasts, heightening our engagement with and anticipation of this final harvest celebration, but it is unclear whether this type of counting is strictly commanded in the text.

 The prophetic significance of Pentecost, also called Shavuot, seems related to three things:

 giving of Torah (which likely occurred about this time), and

 the outpouring of the Spirit to empower God’s harvest.
 (Ac 1:8)

 All of these appear to be related to God’s work of sowing His Word into Man and reaping a harvest of righteousness as He transforms men by the power of the Spirit and the Word into His likeness.
 Perhaps this will be fulfilled in the ultimate going forth of the Word and the Spirit from Jerusalem to the nations during the millennium as God reaps His ultimate harvest in Man.
 (Is 2:2-3, Mic 4:2)

 An interesting scenario we do well to consider is how to determine the Sunday of Pentecost when Passover also falls on a Sunday: should we begin to count the days to Pentecost from the Sunday of Passover, or wait a week?
 This distills into a simpler question: does the sabbath reference in Le 23:15 pertain to the weekly sabbath or to some other sabbath, say Passover?